-We’ve added scans of Natalia’s feature on Dazed Magazine.
-You can check them by clicking the thumbnails below.
+We’ve just added 25 high quality pictures of Natalia for COVETEUR.
+You can check them by clicking the thumbs below!

 In 2016, Americans and beyond were terrified by a looming, evil presence on their television screens… And no, I’m not talking about Donald Trump at the presidential debates, but rather the diabolical “Demogorgon” on Netflix’s runaway smash hit, Stranger Things—the show we all binge-watched (and rewatched) this year.

 Hearkening back to the nostalgic Steven Spielberg-era family horror of the ‘80s, Stranger Things became, ironically, the least strange and most comforting escape in a world gone mad when it premiered on the streaming service over the summer.
 Its cast of endearing, relatable kids anchored the show’s otherwise dark and conspiratorial premise with a sense of levity and heart.
 Natalia Dyer was one of those kids—or rather, teenager.